Siderodromophobia- The Fear of Trains

 Exercise

 Strange but true: physical activity can relieve stress.
 When you put your body under pressure, it learns to cope with it.
 When there is an actual threat, the coping learned during exercise will help you a great deal.
 Exercises like cardio and swimming reduce stress hormones.
-The best part?
-These exercises also prompt the body to release happy hormones.
+The best part: these exercises also prompt the body to release happy hormones.

 Meditate